hmxmilohax/rb3-pc/README.md

 # CONCLUSION:

 That's it!
-You now (hopefully) have a functional setup to play Rock Band 3 on your PC.
+You now (hopefully) have set up Rock Band 3 on your PC.
 While you're here, why not join some communities that are helping keep the Rock Band community alive?

 <div align="center">